runbrick/opc-ua-browser/README.md

 - The connection editor supports:
   - Custom display name and endpoint URL (default prefix `opc.tcp://`).
   - **Discover Endpoints** to poll the server and populate matching security mode/policy combinations.
-  - Selection between `Anonymous` and `User & Password` authentication.
+  - Selection between `Anonymous`, `User & Password`, and `X.509 Certificate` authentication.
   - Optional username and password storage (only when `User & Password` is chosen).
+  - Certificate and private key file selection (only when `X.509 Certificate` is chosen).
-- Saved connections persist across VS Code sessions in the extension’s global storage.
+- Saved connections persist across VS Code sessions in the extension's global storage.

 ### Editing or removing a connection